What is Project 2025? Inside the Scary Extremist Plan for the Next Republican Presidential Administration

 But it’s worth noting that Project 2025 isn’t the first plan of its kind: Experts say it mirrors the playbook the Heritage Foundation produced 50 years ago for Ronald Reagan.
 It went on to become very influential in his administration: Reagan adopted nearly two-thirds of the blueprint’s 2,000 recommendations, which shaped both his domestic and foreign policy, including anti-communism initiatives in Soviet-aligned governments in Afghanistan, Angola, and Cambodia.

-“If Trump returns to the White House in January 2025, Trump will be well prepared to hit the ground running and to carry out his objectives,” says Philip Wallach, who’s a senior fellow at the nonpartisan American Enterprise Institute.
+“If Trump returns to the White House in January 2025, Trump will be well prepared to hit the ground running and to carry out his objectives,” says Philip Wallach, a senior fellow at the nonpartisan American Enterprise Institute.

 What would this plan do?